SoWieMarkus/TrackmaniaCOTDRestAPI/README.md

 # Trackmania COTD Rest-API

+DISCLAIMER!
+This NOT an official API!
+Its not related to Nadeo or Trackmania.

 Based on the leaderboard by <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVwwjM2OoIEWwoiKy1CqMY9oKJ2EXqWvch_gPIrOzL8WtsSoYZ-KjsiZpR3Ygt3U08VW9fxFpRyv6R/pubhtml#"> pointerzio</a>.

 Please contact me, if you plan to use this API in your own projects!